 In the final term, students will choose a topic of their own choice and will work on creating their final photograph for the end of year competition.

-On Friday 11th March 2016 the photography club had a visit from Tom Charlton of Eco Animal Encounters.
+Recently the photography club had a visit from Tom Charlton of Eco Animal Encounters.
 Tom is a herpetology expert and photographer and travels the world documenting snakes.
 He has worked with people such as Nigel Marven (Nigel Marven's 10 Deadliest on ITV) and his photographs have been used in many publications.

 The students had the chance to photograph some animals up close and gain tips on how to get the best out of their shot.
 Tom brought in a scorpion, tarantula, tree frog, African bull frog and a spotted python.
 After creating some backgrounds for the animals to be photographed against Tom guided the students on the best way to frame the animals, get the best angle and create a natural looking picture.

 The students have produced some great images and we very much appreciated Tom's time and expertise.
 We hope to have another visit from Tom in the future.

 Ian Wade has joined the photography club several times over the last few years for talks on photography, including landscape and wildlife.
 Ian is a local photographer so it was interesting to see some photos taken around Bristol and it gave the students some insight into what could be achieved on their doorstep.

 The students were full of questions throughout the talk and it was great to see them so engaged.
 Ian shared stories from his own personal experience (some funny stories) and showed what can be achieved with different equipment, including smart phones.
 He showed us some stunning pictures taken on his iPhone 4 to prove you don't need expensive cameras.
 Ian also made the point that the most important thing in photography is to have fun!